mui/material-ui/framer/Material-UI.framerfx/README.md

 This is the official resource for Material-UI React components in Framer.

-[Material-UI](https://material-ui.com/) is a library of React components for faster and easier web development.
+[Material-UI](https://material-ui.com/) is a library of React components for faster and simpler web development.
 You can build your own design system, or start with Material Design.

 ## Supported components